Marx-wrld/Resume-Builder/README.md

 # Resume-Builder
-Creating a resume builder application using Node.js, Axios, React-Router, Nodemon, CORS & React for the UI
+A repo containing a resume builder application using Node.js, Axios, React-Router, Nodemon, CORS & React for the UI